olosnoks/express-app/README.md

 Docker is configured to restart MongoDB automatically on system reboots.

 ### NGINX as Reverse Proxy:
-NGINX is set up as a reverse proxy to handle incoming HTTP requests and forward them to thExpress API running on port 5000.
+NGINX is set up as a reverse proxy to handle incoming HTTP requests and forward them to the Express API running on port 5000.

-NGINX is configured to serve the React frontend and API on the same domain, with properoing.
+NGINX is configured to serve the React frontend and API on the same domain, with proper routing.

-SSL configuration with OpenSSL: Used OpenSSL to generate SSL certificates for secure HPSraffic.
+SSL configuration with OpenSSL: Used OpenSSL to generate SSL certificates for secure HTTPS traffic.

-The frontend React app is served statically by NGINX, while API requests are forwardedo the backend Express server.
+The frontend React app is served statically by NGINX, while API requests are forwarded to the backend Express server.

 ### Backup & Restore:
 Still need to configure a backup strategy for MongoDB (e.g., using mongodump for MongoDB backups).